sabresaurus/Sidekick/README.md

 Once you have downloaded the zip, for installation into existing projects copy the contents of the extracted Assets folder into your project's Assets folder.

-Sidekick supports Unity 2017.2 and above.
+Sidekick requires Unity 5.6.0 and above, although is principally developed on Unity 2017 and 2018.
 It has been tested in editor, on mobile, WebGL and on console.
-If you find a platform it doesn't support please create an [issue](https://github.com/sabresaurus/Sidekick/issues) and we'll add support.
+If you find a platform or a Unity version (> 5.6) it doesn't support please create an [issue](https://github.com/sabresaurus/Sidekick/issues) and we'll add support.

 ## Getting Started